codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Don-t-abuse-them--II--9912.md

 {Check It!|assessment}(test-1318231201)

-Earlier we have said that `<div>` is a block level element and that `<span>` is an inline element, let's head to the next section to see more about that.
+Earlier, we have said that `<div>` is a block level element and that `<span>` is an inline element, let's head to the next section to see more about that.